 AS NATURE INTENDED

-Fresh, whole-cone — not processed, no pellets, no extracts — hops are added at several stages of the brewing process according to each beer's recipe.
+Fresh, whole-cone — not processed, no pellets, no extracts — hops are added at several stages of the brewing process according to each craft beer's recipe.
 Visiting farms and participating in harvests has long been part of ensuring the distinctive qualities and freshness of these ingredients, such as Cascade hops from the Pacific Northwest or Nelson Sauvin hops from New Zealand, or Citra hops from Yakima, Washington.

 AN ANCIENT TRADITION REVIVED

-Anchor Brewing was the first American brewery in modern times to employ the ancient technique of “dry-hopping”.
+Anchor Brewing was the first American craft brewery in modern times to employ the ancient technique of “dry-hopping”.
 Much like making sun tea, dry-hopping is a steeping process of adding bagged, dry hops to some of our ales during the maturation stage of the brewing process to infuse them with rich fragrance and aroma.

 UNIQUELY ANCHOR BREWING

 The fermentation of Anchor Steam® Beer takes place in our shallow, very wide, open fermenting pans, cooled entirely by filtered San Francisco air moving through the fermentation room.
-These fermenters are an important part of our unique brewing history and represent a marked difference from the vertical tanks found in other breweries.
+These fermenters are an important part of our unique brewing history and represent a marked difference from the vertical tanks found in other breweries in America.
 Except for the occasional hot day, we still simply use the naturally cool air from San Francisco's foggy coastal climate.

 Kräusening and Bunging